celrod14/Power_Bi/README.md

 - [Power BI Desktop](https://powerbi.microsoft.com/desktop/)

-- Access to the source datasets (instructions included for each project)
+- Access to the source datasets (included with each project)

 - Power BI Service (optional, for sharing reports online)